osohq/oso/docs/understand/policies/auth-models/user_types.rst

 =======

 It is common to require different authorization logic for different types of application users.
 In this example, we showed how to use different Actor types to represent different users in oso.
-We wrote Polar policies with rules that specialized on the type of Actor, and even added attributes to some actor types that we used in the policy.
+We wrote policies with rules that specialized on the type of Actor, and even added attributes to some actor types that we used in the policy.
 We also demonstrated how inheritance can be used to match rules to multiple types of Actors.